Church

 June 8:30 PM sunset

-A 5pm ceremony works beautifully in summer but means portraits in the dark in winter.
-Your timeline needs to be built around your actual date and what matters most to you.
+A 5pm ceremony works great in summer.
+In winter, it means dark portraits.
+Your timeline must match your actual date and what matters most to you.

 The interior is illuminated by stunning stained glass windows.
 Late afternoon light creates dramatic color patterns inside.